 Climate Change Resilience Engagement

-Regnan’s engagement on climate resilience has been effective in raising investor concerns on climate adaptation with boards and executives of the most exposed stocks in Australia, already achieving substantial wins.
-For example, engagement with an agricultural supplier has led to greater strategic integration of climate change risks in the company’s product and service strategies, providing scope for the company to better manage risks, while realising market differentiation benefits.
+- greater strategic integration of climate change risks into product and service strategies, providing scope for the company to better manage risks, while realising market differentiation benefits

 - changed pricing structures to allow for increased prevalence of weather related outages

 - detailed investor reporting of the business risks associated with a changing climate

 - greater willingness from senior executives to publicly discuss the impacts of climate change

 Regnan’s engagement has been effective in raising investor concerns on climate adaptation with boards and executives of the most exposed stocks in Australia as well as promoting awareness of the need to manage for uncertainty.
 Engagement is continuing with stocks in the agricultural, extractive and infrastructure sectors in addition to relevant financial stocks, including banks and insurers.